Samsung/tizen-docs/docs/application/web/guides/app-management/web-widget.md

 2. The users selects the widget in the **Add Widget** menu (by swiping right on the home screen), and the Tizen framework creates an instance of the Web widget and makes it available in the widget board.

-3. When the user launches the widget from the widget board, an `onload` event is generated.A `visibilityChange` event is also generated and the value of the `visibilityState` property is set to `visible`.
+3. When the user launches the widget from the widget board, an `onload` event is generated.

+   A `visibilityChange` event is also generated and the value of the `visibilityState` property is set to `visible`.
 This means that the widget is in operation and its content is displayed on the screen.
 Whenever a widget is visible, the user can tap the UI screen to invoke specified tasks, such as launching the widget's parent application.

 4. While the widget is running: